itsme2417/MaSSLLaMA-Discord/README.md

 - `?clearmem`: Clears the context.
 - `?raw`: Makes messages be sent directly to comfyui when generating images.
 - `?joinvc`: Makes the bot join a voice channel.
+For use with TTS.
 - `?setinit`: Sets the system prompt for the model, format is `?setinit {<*systemprompt*`
 - `?reloadmem`: Reloads the context of the bot from the saved file.
 - `?lobotomy`: Removes the last two messages from the context.